 This course covers various forms of clinical and research-grade microscopy.
 The format will consist of a weekly one hour lecture and a two hour lab exercise (hands-on experience with compound, fluorescence, and confocal microscopes, as well as computer programs for image analysis).

-Biochemisytry I (BIOC 1551) and Fundamentals of Research (BISC 0512) or prior course director approval.
+BIOCD 0560 Biochemistry I and BISCD 0512 Fundamentals of Research or prior course director approval.

 Biomarkers in Health and Disease